 This groundbreaking program provides graduate students an opportunity to integrate their scholarly and social commitments in the context of their intellectual and professional development.

 These awards support humanities-based research, teaching, and engagement projects that promote dialogue, exchange, and collaboration between UW scholars and the greater Seattle community.
+(Learn more about applying.)

 This lecture series features leading thinkers such as Cathy N. Davidson, Doris Sommer, and Robin D.G.
 Kelley in events that are free and open to the public

-An oral history archive hosted by the UW Libraries Digital Initiatives Program; annual participant-driven conference and film festival; and project-based coursework for graduate student and undergraduates.
+- Women Who Rock, an oral history archive hosted by the UW Libraries Digital Initiatives Program; annual participant-driven conference and film festival; and project-based coursework for graduate student and undergraduates.

 - Transformative Education Behind Bars, a project on teaching in regional correctional facilities and expanding educational access for incarcerated students